 - emerging difficulties with social interaction and social communication

 - behaviour such as biting, pinching, kicking, pica (putting inedible items in the mouth), or self-injurious behaviour.

 Getting a referral

-Many children on the autism spectrum, and their families, benefit from having a diagnosis.
+Many children on the autism spectrum, and their families, benefit from having a diagnosis and an understanding of their profile of needs.
 Having an explanation for the difficulties that your child has been experiencing can bring a sense of relief.
 It also provides you with the information you need to get access to the most appropriate education and services.

 Speak to your GP or health visitor